sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 ## Configuration scopes {#configuration-scopes}

-Because Sensu configuration can be provided in so many different places (i.e. from so many disparate sources), it is important to understand that &ndash;
-_regardless of the physical location of the configuration data (e.g. from the main configuration file, or from a configuration file in the configuration directory)_ &ndash; all configuration must be placed in the appropriate "scope" in the JSON file (i.e. the named "level" that attributes should be defined in).
+Because Sensu configuration can be provided in so many different sources, it is important to understand that &ndash; _regardless of the physical location of the configuration data (e.g. from the main configuration file, or from a configuration file in a configuration directory)_ &ndash; all configuration must be placed in the appropriate "scope" in the JSON file (i.e. the named "level" that attributes should be defined in).

 For example, the "root" or scope of the Sensu configuration would be any attributes defined at the top "level" of a JSON configuration file, such as the